LSU gymnastics sets new program record in 198.575-197.175 win over Georgia

 BATON ROUGE - No. 2 LSU gymnastics set a new program record with a 198.575-197.175 win in their final home regular season meet against No. 10 Georgia on Friday night.
 That is also the highest team score in the nation this season.

-Aleah Finnegan, Amari Drayton and Kailin Chio led the way on vault with scores on 9.95.
+Aleah Finnegan, Amari Drayton and Kailin Chio led the way on vault with scores of 9.95.
 On uneven bars, Konnor McClain performed a near perfect routine, earning a 9.975.

-Balance beam was anchored by senior Aleah Finnegan, who scored the team's perfect 10 of the season with her routine.
-Kailin Chao and Haleigh Bryant both scored 9.975's on floor to secure the new program record.
+Balance beam was anchored by senior Aleah Finnegan, who scored the team's first perfect 10 of the season with her routine.
+Kailin Chio and Haleigh Bryant both scored 9.975's on floor to secure the new program record.
 LSU led the entire way.

 More News